wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

   - fire: soil moisture -- unsure how to estimate.

 ## Socioeconomic Forcings (Psudomodel based on RAD Framework)
-- Green, Snake and Wind Rivers and their watersheds stakeholders are hypothesized to place different values on water use
+- Green, Snake and Wind Rivers and their watersheds stakeholders are hypothesized to place different values on water use.
+  *hypothesized reponses based on a mostly uniformed prior*
   - Snake: Resistance to water and landuse changes that might affect property values for wealthy land owners
   - Wind: Accept due low socioeconomic power.
 Engineered solutions are not generally the preferred alternative.
   - Green: Direct changes in water use to favor production of food crops -- water is managed towards the storage of irrigation water.